All Products

 • Q: How do I check the deployment progress of a service instance?

-A: After you create a service instance, the Compute Nest service instance is created in about 10 minutes.
-This process includes initializing the ECS instance and the AnalyticDB for PostgreSQL vector database.
-The large language model (LLM) is downloaded asynchronously.
-This process takes about 30 to 60 minutes.
-To check the model download progress, log on to the ECS instance and view the download logs.
-After the LLM is downloaded, you can log on to the web UI to access the Chatbot application.
+A: After you create a service instance, the Compute Nest service, including the initialization of the ECS instance and the AnalyticDB for PostgreSQL vector database, takes about 10 minutes to complete.
+The large language model (LLM) is downloaded asynchronously, which can take 30 to 60 minutes.
+To check the model download progress, log on to the ECS instance and check the download logs.
+After the LLM is downloaded, you can log on to the web interface to view the chatbot application.

 • Q: After I create a Compute Nest service, how do I log on to the ECS instance?

-A: On the Resources tab of the service instance, find the resource whose Resource Type is securitygroup, and click the Resource ID of the target resource.
-On the basic information page of the ECS instance, click Remote Connection.
-For more information about connection methods, see Connect to an instance.
+A: On the Resources tab of the service instance, find the resource where the Resource Type is Security group securitygroup, and click its Resource ID.
+On the instance details page, click Remote Connection.
+For more connection methods, see Connect to an instance.

 A: Log on to the ECS instance and run the following command to restart the service: